How the

 NoaNet Today: Advancing Connectivity Across Washington State

 Today, NoaNet boasts a robust fiber network spanning over 3,800 miles throughout Washington State.
 This extensive infrastructure connects local Public Utility Districts (PUDs), anchor institutions, independent communications networks, and communities together, linking them to major carrier connection points in Seattle and Spokane.
-Covering every county in the state, the NoaNet network reaches hundreds of communities and businesses, ushering in advanced telecommunication services to previously inaccessible areas.
+Covering every county in the state, the NoaNet network reaches hundreds of communities and businesses, ushering in advanced broadband services to previously inaccessible areas.

 As a non-profit organization, NoaNet reinvests every dollar earned back into advancing broadband connectivity for Washington’s communities.
 Unlike shareholder-driven entities with global interests, our singular focus remains on fostering local empowerment and bridging the digital divide across the state.